What To Eat For Your Heart Chakra When Going Through A Breakup

 - Oils: extra-virgin olive oil—cold-pressed, hemp oil, avocado oil

-These foods are also highly alkalizing, oxygenating, and cleansing for our bodies, which also creates a better environment for nutrient absorption at a cellular level.
-As these foods nourish our physical bodies, we become more aware and more connected to our heart chakra, which optimizes healing and love.
+As these foods nourish your physical body, you'll become more aware and more connected to your heart chakra, which optimizes healing and love.

-Whether you're in the middle of a breakup—or even when you're happily flying solo or partnered up—it's ideal to enjoy whole organic food that has been grown locally with love, made with love, and served with love.
-Food that has been tended to with love has even more love energy and is ideal for nurturing an imbalanced heart chakra.
+Whether you're in the middle of a breakup—or even when you're happily flying solo or partnered up—it's ideal to enjoy whole, organic food that has been grown locally with love, made with love, and served with love.